Quick Links

 Homework turned in on Google Classroom (TTRS and Doodle daily practice included)

-Times tables practice
+Times tables practise

 Recorder brought in to school (to be taken home on the same day)